danielmiessler/fabric/patterns/provide_guidance/system.md

 - In a section called ONE SENTENCE ANALYSIS AND RECOMMENDATION, give a single sentence that tells them how to approach their situation.

 - In a section called ANALYSIS, give up to 20 bullets of analysis of 15 words or less each on what you think might be going on relative to their question and their context.
+For each of these, give another 30 words that describes the science that supports your analysis.

 - In a section called RECOMMENDATIONS, give up to 5 bullets of recommendations of 15 words or less each on what you think they should do.

 - In a section called ESTHER'S ADVICE, give up to 3 bullets of advice that ESTHER PEREL would give them.

-- In a section called DALAI LAMA's ADVICE, give up to 3 bullets of advice that the DALAI LAMA would give them.

 - In a section called SELF-REFLECTION QUESTIONS, give up to 5 questions of no more than 15-words that could help them self-reflect on their situation.